Top ADHD Planners for Adults (That Actually Work)

 I’ve personally tried planners that made me feel like I was prepping for a corporate strategy meeting — and others that looked like Lisa Frank exploded all over them.
 Neither stuck.
 ADHD is about cycles, and your planner should ride the wave with you.

 Let’s be honest: most planners assume you have a linear brain and a solid grip on time.
 ADHD?
 Not so much.
-A successful planner for ADHD time management needs to help you see time, feel urgency, and keep you from falling into the time blindness vortex.
+A successful planner for ADHD time management needs to help you see time, feel urgency, and keep you from falling into the time-blindness vortex.

 Tools like visual layouts, time-blocking sections, or built-in reminders for transitions are game-changers.
 The right planner isn’t just paper—it’s a coping tool.
-We organize time and tasks in creative ways, and need tools that can keep up.

 What Makes a Daily Planner ADHD‑Friendly?